AaronCQL/katex-github-chrome-extension/README.md

 The [auto-render extension](https://katex.org/docs/autorender.html) is used to recursively search for all text nodes and replace them with the corresponding rendered math.

 As per the docs, the css and font files must be included in `dist`.
-As such, `rollup-plugin-copy` is used to copy the KaTeX fonts and css located in `node_modules` to the `src` folder.
+As such, `rollup-plugin-copy` is used to copy the KaTeX fonts and css located in `node_modules` to the `src/assets` folder.
 These files are referenced in `src/manifest.json`, and will be automatically included in `dist` after running `yarn build`.

-**Note: the `src/fonts` folder and the `src/katex.css` file should not be modified**.
+**Note: files in the `src/assets` folder SHOULD NOT be modified**.
 Any modifications will be overwritten when building the files anyway.

 ### Local development